Avoid summer learning loss with K5 Learning

 With easy access to thousands of worksheets organized by grade and topic, parents can easily locate areas of summer study for their kids.
 There is no need to register to use the worksheets and they are all free.
 If you become a member, you will enjoy access to additional formats and an ad free experience.

 Workbooks for further study

 For students who need further practice beyond the available worksheets, we sell over 100 reading and math workbooks.
-They are inexpensive eBooks, available as downloads.
+They are inexpensive and available for immediate download.

 Summer reading worksheets

 For summer reading, we suggest students focus on the following areas:

 Phonics – understanding the relationships between written letters and spoken sounds.